IshaKumari12/IshaKumari12/README.md

 # 👋 Hello there!
-I'm Isha Kumari
+I'm Isha Kumari.
 # 💫 About Me:
 👋 Hi, I’m Isha Kumari<br>👀 I’m interested in the field of Artificial Intelligence<br>🔭 I’m currently working on a few Web Development and Machine learning projects<br>👯 I’m looking forward to explore new Technologies<br> 📚 Fun fact: I am into fitness and I am a Fitness Content Creator